kamathsblog/arduino_sketchbook_ros/README.md

 # Arduino ROS Sketchbook

 ### Description
-Arduino sketches for the AKROS Differential (Jetbot2) and Ackermann (Jetracer2) platforms.
+Arduino sketches for the NVidia Jetbot/Jetracer platforms.
 Both of the following use rosserial (assumed to be installed) to communicate with the ROS over serial.
 * jetbot2_nano328o
   * Sketch for the Arduino Nano 328 (old bootloader) on the Jetbot2
   * Subscribes to the 'mode' topic of Int8 type